 National Federation of the Blind of California, et al. v.
 Uber Technologies, Inc., et al.Guide-Dog Users Combat Discrimination by Uber

-DRA has reached an unprecedented settlement with Uber in its case fighting discrimination against blind people who use guide dogs in Uber’s transportation services.
+In 2016, DRA reached an unprecedented settlement with Uber to stop discrimination against blind people who use guide dogs on the Uber platform.

 DRA is currently monitoring Uber’s compliance with the settlement agreement.
 If you were denied service by an Uber driver because you travel with a service animal after January 15, 2017, please read the section below on addressing ongoing discrimination and let us know about the issue.